-Physical characteristics such as landforms, natural vetetation, water and waterbodies, relief, climate and its variations are very important in tourism.
-These physical or natural or geographical aspects are most cases point and area specific.
+Physical characteristics such as landforms, natural vegetation, water and waterbodies, relief, climate and its variations are very important in tourism.
+These physical or natural or geographical aspects are in most cases point and area specific.
 They already exist on the nature and their location is fixed.
-Because it their magnatic attraction they pulled tourists towards themselves.
+Because of their magnatic attraction they pulled tourists towards themselves.